JJguri/cv/content/home/experience.md

 **Key Achievements**
 - _Software Development:_ Developed APSIM Sorghum Module to run pSIMS at a regional scale (US-wide) using netCDF input data (climate, soil, & crop management).
 - _Publications:_ First-authored a paper in Global Change Biology Bioenergy.
-- _Granted Research Proposals:_ 1-The Role of Biological Fixation in Crop Productivity, Nitrogen Use Efficiency & N₂O Emissions – Quantification at different spatio-temporal scales.
+- _Granted Research Proposals:_
+1. The Role of Biological Fixation in Crop Productivity, Nitrogen Use Efficiency & N₂O Emissions – Quantification at different spatio-temporal scales.
 Argentinian Agency for the Promotion of Research, Technological Development & Innovation (Partner).
-2-Estimation of Radiation Use Efficiency of Grassland & Its Use for Characterizing Syndromes of Ecosystem Changes – Funded by Argentinian Agency for the Promotion of Research, Technological Development & Innovation (Partner).
+2. Estimation of Radiation Use Efficiency of Grassland & Its Use for Characterizing Syndromes of Ecosystem Changes – Funded by Argentinian Agency for the Promotion of Research, Technological Development & Innovation (Partner).

   """